 Employees who participate in the ORP are immediately 100% vested in their own contributions.
 An employee is considered fully vested after five years of participation in the ORP.
 If termination from employment occurs with less than five years of ORP participation, the employee becomes 100% vested in the ORP employer contribution provided all of the following requirements are met.

-- Your new employer is a higher education institution that sponsors a substantially similar or “like” retirement plan
+• Your subsequent employer is an institution of higher education or health care that sponsors a substantially similar or “like” retirement plan

-- The successor plan offers a “like retirement plan” that is underwritten by one of the four carriers currently underwriting the Optional Retirement Program benefit.
+• The successor plan offers a “like retirement plan” that is underwritten by the carrier currently underwriting the Optional Retirement Program benefit.

 Note: Future Optional Retirement Program plan distributions may be restricted by the Optional Retirement Program carrier and/or the new employer if an employee terminates from The University of North Carolina.
 Employees in the ORP who leave NC State employment should complete an ORP-3 form and submit it the HR Benefits Office.